carlosaccp/carlosaccp.github.io/_pages/about.md

 Hi!
 I'm Carlos, a 3rd & final year Mathematics student at [Imperial College London](https://www.imperial.ac.uk/).
 Next year, I will be pursuing the [MSc in Mathematical Sciences](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-sciences) at the [University of Oxford](https://www.ox.ac.uk/).
 After that, I am planning to do a PhD in Mathematics.

 I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin.
 I grew up in Madrid, and I am currently living in London.
 I am a Portuguese and Spanish dual citizen.
+Due to some differences in Spanish & Portuguese naming conventions, I also use the name Carlos Alberto Perello Mota Pinto.

 Mathematical Interests
 ======